VMFA Child Protective Guidelines

 • Emergency contact telephone numbers are visible near each telephone.

-• Student contact information emails and/or emergency numbers are not shared directly or indirectly.
+• Student contact information, emails, and/or emergency numbers are kept confidential.

-• An incident report will be completed and submitted to VMFA Security for any accident, mishap, disciplinary, or unusual circumstance deemed notable.
+• Incident reports are completed by VMFA Security for any accident, mishap, or unusual circumstance deemed notable.

 • Backpacks and packages are not permitted in the galleries.
 They must be checked in the VMFA coat room.